-Bessemer Venture Partners expect the cloud to penetrate 50% of enterprise software and over 75% of software by 2030.
-The venture firm believes that the cloud will transform and grow beyond enterprise software as we now turn to the cloud for education, healthcare, and more.
+Bessemer Venture Partners expects the cloud to penetrate 50% of enterprise software and over 75% of software by 2030.
+The venture firm also believes that the cloud will transform and grow beyond enterprise software as we now turn to the cloud for education, healthcare, and more.

 The OTC process defines the company’s order management system and it plays a huge role in the organization’s relationship with its customer.

-While QTC spans from a customer’s intent and purchase to realizing revenue, the OTC process entices order fulfillment and back-end ERP like invoicing and recording revenue.
-The main differences are as below,
+While QTC spans from a customer’s intent and purchase to realizing revenue, the OTC process includes order fulfillment and back-end ERP like invoicing and recording revenue.

 - OTC is a subset of QTC

 - OTC leaves out the process of Configure Price Quote (CPQ)